-According to the AKC’s breed guidelines, a dog will not qualify if he has prick ears, blue eyes, a long coat, a nose that is anything but black, white exceeding greater than 33% of the total dog’s color, and more.
+According to the AKC’s breed guidelines, a dog will not qualify if he has prick ears, blue eyes, a long coat, a nose that is anything but black, or white exceeding greater than 33% of the total dog’s color, and more.

 Coat & Colors

 Boerboels have short, straight fur that is smooth and shiny when well-kept.
 They also have dense, soft undercoats.
-Breed standard colors include red, fawn, brown, reddish-brown, cream, black, or brindle and often have spots of white, most likely around the face, paws, and neck.
+Breed standard colors include red, fawn, brown, reddish-brown, cream, black, or brindle, and often have spots of white, most likely around the face, paws, and neck.
 They are double-coated dogs.
-They are moderate year-round shedders but will shed more in the winter and summer when weather seasons transition.
+They are moderate year-round shedders but will shed more in the winter and summer when the weather seasons transition.

 Any white on the dog should not exceed 33% of the dog’s total coloring.
-The dog is well colored, particularly its skin around the eyes, nose, paw pads, and lips.
+The dog is well-colored, particularly its skin around the eyes, nose, paw pads, and lips.
 The skin is loose and thick, but it fits smoothly along the body.

 Given their size, Boerboels need daily walks or play sessions where he is securely fenced.
 It is not recommended that one visits a dog park with this breed, and they should not be let off the leash.
 Expect to spend between 60-90 minutes exercising this breed each day.